 Avalon is also continuing to evaluate the opportunity to apply an innovative new extraction technology called NanoBeads® developed by Precision Periodics to recover rare earths and other metals from historic mine wastes including acid mine drainage.
 There are many such sites in North America where the waste may contain critical minerals that had no value when the mine was in operation but do today.
 This technology could have broad application at many of these sites.
 Avalon plans to collaborate with the innovators of the technology, Precision Periodics, to implement it on a trial basis at other closed base and precious metals mine sites in Canada or in the US.
-Several producing mining companies are also now looking at recovering additional metallic elements from current tailings streams.
+Some producing mining companies such as Rio Tinto, are now recovering critical minerals including scandium from current tailings streams as part of a corporate strategy referred to as "Full-Value Mining".

-Management sees enormous growth potential in this sector and good opportunities for accessing capital from the many government programs oriented towards cleantech development and from the growing international Impact/ESG investment community.
+Management sees enormous growth potential in this emerging sector and good opportunities for accessing capital from the many government programs oriented towards cleantech development and from the growing international Impact/ESG investment community.
+This is also consistent with the growing interest in establishing the "Circular Economy" through innovative recycling of waste materials.

-Government remains committed to supporting the establishment of new critical minerals supply chains in Canada.
+Government is increasingly committed to supporting the establishment of new critical minerals supply chains in Canada including in Ontario where the Province just announced the creation of a new critical minerals strategy on March 10th.
 Avalon is continuing to support the efforts of policymakers to implement needed regulatory changes to recognize critical minerals as a unique sub-sector of the mineral industry.
 Central to this need is recognizing the importance of bulk sampling at the early stages of exploration to determine if the mineralization of economic interest can be efficiently processed to make a product that will be accepted in the market.